 To complete the sale, you will need to produce all contracts and licenses associated with your practice.
 You will want to make sure you have ready access to all of these documents.

 The right team makes all the difference.
-Have you done your homework on potential Transition Advisors, lawyers and other professionals that can help you complete a sale?
-Seek advisors that you can trust, and that are competent.
+Have you done your homework on potential Transition Advisors or Brokers, lawyers Practice Sale Consultants and other professionals that can help you complete a sale, particularly to a sophisticated corporate consolidator?
+Seek advisors that you can trust, and that are competent, and always check references.